-IT teams planning to deploy HCI based on Windows Server need to first ensure that the correct physical platform is in place and properly configured.
+IT teams to deploy HCI based on Windows Server need to ensure that the correct physical platform is in place and properly configured.
 After that, they must take the steps necessary to deploy the virtualized resources.

 Microsoft offers the HCI features only in the Windows Server 2016 Datacenter edition, although IT administrators can install the OS in either Server Core mode or Server with Desktop Experience mode.
 Along with the general Windows Server deployment requirements, the HCI features have specific requirements of their own.
-IT admins should carefully assess the hardware they have on hand or any they plan to purchase to make certain it can support the server requirements, while meeting the demands of their data storage workloads.
+IT admins should carefully assess the hardware they have on hand or any they to purchase to make certain it can support the server requirements, while meeting the demands of their data storage workloads.

 Microsoft recommends customers work with vendors that offer hardware validated through the Windows Server Software-Defined (WSSD) program to ensure the platform can properly support their HCI implementations.
 Many WSSD vendors provide reference architectures for deploying HCI systems built with their own hardware.

 Administrators should install Windows Server Datacenter on all servers in an HCI cluster, making sure to apply the latest patches and updates, as well as install the latest drivers.
 They should then configure each OS instance to support the necessary services or features, such as failover clustering, Active Directory or the Microsoft Server Message Block (SMB) protocol.
 As part of this process, admins should install the required server roles on each Windows Server computer, including Hyper-V and failover clustering.

 Virtualization is the key to Windows Server HCI, and that's where Hyper-V comes in.
 Hyper-V abstracts the underlying CPU and resources and delivers them as logical services to virtual machines (VMs).
 Hyper-V also provides the platform necessary to virtualize the storage and network resources.